Best Value Faucets

 Without certifications, these companies cannot legally sell their faucets in the U.S. or in most of Canada.
 But, they do anyway.

-No contraband faucet line sold illegally in North America can hope to get on the best value scoreboard.
+No contraband faucet brand sold illegally in North America can hope to get on the best value scoreboard.
 (For more information on black market, contraband, and counterfeit faucets, see Illegal & Black Market Faucets in North America.)

 Finally, we don't consider companies that don't actually produce their faucets in Europe.
 A lot of European manufacturing has been outsourced to Asia.